Negotiation and conflict resolution

 IT SMF – ITIL Foundation

 - struč.spec.ing.comp.
-(Professional Master of Applied Computer Engineering with sub-specialization in Computer Game Development)
+(Professional Master of Computer Engineering with sub-specialization in Data Science)

 Minimal learning outcomes

-- Define and explain persuasion and the nature, basic principles, stages and styles of negotiation.
+- Standardize and compare basic principles and styles of negotiation.

-- Identify and describe the role of negotiation subprocesses (communication, perception and personality).
+- Classify and evaluate the role of negotiation subprocesses (communication, perception and personality).

-- Interpret the importance of contextual aspects of negotiation (effects of power, relationships, gender and culture).
+- Identify and examine the importance of contextual aspects of negotiation (effects of power, relationships, gender and culture).

-- Explain and classify conflict types and and discuss conflict resolution effectiveness.
+- Classify and compare conflict types and discuss conflict resolution effectiveness.

-- Identify basic aspects of collaborative and strategic negotiation and decision making through organization and execution of team presentations.
+- Critically evaluate basic aspects of collaborative and strategic negotiation and decision making through organization, selfevaluation and execution of team presentations.

 Preferred learning outcomes

-- Differentiate and compare relevant examples of negotiation subprocess (examples on communication, perception and personality).
+- Analyze and compare relevant examples of negotiation subprocess (examples on communication, perception and personality).

-- Evaluate the importance of contextual aspects of negotiation (effects of power, relationships, gender and culture).
+- Evaluate the importance of contextual aspects in negotiation situation (effects of power, relationships, gender and culture).

-- Differentiate types of conflict and select appropriate conflict resolution strategy.
+- Analyze different conflict types and formulate appropriate conflict resolution strategy.

-- Applying aspects of collaborative and strategic negotiation and decision making through organization and execution of team presentations.
+- Apply basic aspects of collaborative and strategic negotiation and decision making through organization, selfevaluation and execution of team presentations.